mbudisic/MA321-Clarkson-F19/journal.md

     - that function in Ex.
 3.2.10, is DIScontinuous by using definition of continuity (not by sequences).
   - Convince yourself that you understand steps in Prop.
 3.2.7 proof.
   - Show by an example that converse of Prop.
 3.2.7 does not hold, that is, find $$f$$ and $$g$$ such that one of them is discontinuous, but their composition $$f \circ g$$ is continuous.
+  - What is "Cantor set"?
+What is "Euclid's Orchard"?
+You don't have to write about these, but look these concepts up.

 ## End